A guide to dealing with grief

 - Don’t judge yourself for anything – each day is a clean slate.

-- Know that it’s ok to smile and laugh, even though you’re grieving.
+- Know that it’s ok to smile and laugh, even though you’re going through the grieving process.

 - It’s great to have treats, but make sure you’re also getting a healthy, balanced diet with lots of fresh fruit, vegetables, fish, nuts and seeds.

-- If you’re finding this tough, try joining a recipe club like Hello Fresh or Gusto for inspiration.
+- If you’re finding this tough, try joining a recipe club for inspiration.

 Find a routine